 I have started focusing on me and have started exploring a new me and that is a very positive change for me.
 For the last 20 years of my life, I was a typical girl who never thought of herself and did her duties and responsibilities for others.

 My dreams were surrounded by someone special.
 It’s all about someone whom I loved more than my life.
 But the moment I realised that with whom I nurture all of my dreams, is lost in a very different world where I do not have a special place, I was broken and shaken up.
-That realisation initially gave me a feeling of being a loser and helpless one.
-It forcefully pulled me at the end of the world and I totally lost my confidence, believe in believing and did not seek any reason to live.
+That realisation initially gave me a feeling of being a loser and a helpless one.
+It forcefully pulled me at the end of the world and I totally lost my confidence, belief in believing and did not seek any reason to live.

 In that regrettable moments, I never stopped thinking and I asked questions to myself even when I was asleep.
 I was started regaining my confidence after I started realising the fact and reality.
 I was determined to hit the sky and not to feel like a looser.
 I will never forget the great contributions my friends had overcoming this fatal time and they advised me why I have to love myself and explore my own dreams even after someone has shattered my dreams.
-They helped me to get out from my dilemma.
-They reminded me who am I, who could I be I.
+They helped me to get out of my dilemma.
+They reminded me who am I, who could I be!

-The perception of life, reality and dreams seem like have changed in me and I am happy for the changes.
+The perception of life, reality and dreams seem like have changed in me and I am happy about the changes.
 It has helped me find the reality, a new me.
 Now I love myself even more with my every possibility and dream.
 Now I am taking a journey to look forward and reach a definite goal I have.
 I don’t know where it would go but I learnt to walk alone, confidently and I love my own reflection.

 Tips for answering this cue card topic: